Primo Nautic

 Lower Productivity

-Laborers, in particular, will be hindered from doing their job to make room for downtime, which can result in potential loss of income.
+Laborers, in particular, will be hindered from doing their jobs to make room for downtime, which can result in potential loss of income.
 Aside from this, the delays and higher costs of restoration, repair, or even relocation of certain facilities may also impact profitability.

 More Possibilities of Re-routing